A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems: Scenario Approach for BC Design

+With some $\zeta<0$ in \eqref{Eq_ROP_LevelSet}, it is guaranteed that $\alpha < \rho$.
 The optimal value of the ROP is denoted as $\eta_{R}^*$.
 If $\eta_{R}^* \leq 0$, solving the ROP confirms that conditions~\eqref{sys2}-\eqref{BCeq} are satisfied.
 Note that the ROP in~\eqref{Eq_ROP} is convex with respect to the decision variables, owing to the structure of $\mathcal{B}(q, x) = \sum_{j=1}^{z} q^j {l}^j(x)$, with only mild bilinearity appearing between $\kappa$ and $q^z$ in \eqref{Eq_ROP4}.
-To resolve this, given that $\kappa$ lies between $0$ and $1$, it can be readily pre-selected when solving the ROP.
+To resolve this, given that $\kappa$ lies between $0$ and $1$, it can be pre-selected when solving the ROP.

-Given that knowledge of $f(x)$ is still required in \eqref{Eq_ROP4}, and recognizing that the evolution of the dt-NS unfolds \emph{recursively}, data $\{\hat{x}^s\}_{s=1}^S$ with $S \in \mathbb{N}$, can be collected by treating the first data point as the state and the second as the unknown map $f(x)$.
-This allows the ROP to be reformulated as a scenario optimization problem (SOP):
+Given that knowledge of $f(x)$ is still required in \eqref{Eq_ROP4}, and recognizing that the evolution of the dt-NS unfolds {recursively}, data $\{\hat{x}^s\}_{s=1}^S$ with $S \in \mathbb{N}$, can be collected by treating the first data point as the state and the second as the unknown map $f(x)$.
+This allows the ROP to be reformulated as a scenario optimization program (SOP):

-It is evident that in the expression $\mathcal{B}(q, f(\hat{x}^s))$ in \eqref{Eq_SOP_ALLDATA4}, the term $f(\hat{x}^s)$ can be replaced by measurements of the dt-NS after a one-step evolution starting from the state $\hat{x}^s$.
 The optimal value of the SOP is denoted by $\eta_S^*$.

-In existing studies within the relevant literature (\emph{e.g.,}~\cite{nejati2023formal,aminzadeh2024compositional}), the SOP can be solved using finite data, with the results transferred back to the ROP while providing \emph{out-of-sample performance guarantees}.
-However, the required number of data samples for achieving such assurance is extremely high—often in the millions across various scenarios—due to the inherent \emph{exponential sample complexity} of the scenario approach with respect to the size of the state space.
-Motivated by this critical challenge, which significantly limits the practical applicability of scenario approaches, we introduce in the next section a \emph{physics-informed} scenario approach that leverages the physical principles of the underlying dynamics to substantially reduce the dataset size required to solve the SOP.
-This involves collecting data samples from the state space via two different approaches: a deterministic uniform sampling technique for deterministic guarantees (cf. Subsection \ref{deterministic guarantee}) and randomly distributed samples across the state space for probabilistic guarantees (cf. Subsection \ref{probabilistic guarantee}).
+In existing studies within the relevant literature \citep[\emph{e.g.,}~][]{nejati2023formal,aminzadeh2024compositional}, the SOP can be solved using finite data, with the results transferred back to the ROP while providing {out-of-sample performance guarantees}.
+However, the number of data required for solving the SOP is extremely high due to the inherent \emph{exponential} sample complexity of the scenario approach with respect to the size of the state space.
+Motivated by this challenge, we introduce in the next section a \emph{physics-informed} scenario approach that leverages the physical principles of the underlying dynamics to substantially reduce the dataset size required to solve the SOP.